-Plus content area courses specified by the following department (English, History, Math and Science).
+Plus content area courses specified by that department.

-Students must pass the appropriate Praxis before Student Teaching.
+Students must pass the appropriate Praxis for these certifications before Student Teaching.

 Note: The university does not ensure that the student will complete these requirements in a four-year sequence.

 Teacher of Students with Disabilities (TOSD) K-6 or K12 requirements